Swiddis/strt/README.md

 -[category][tag] - Remove the given tag from the given category.
 Can also remove a whole category with -[category].

 $ - Show extra info, such as the time and system information. platform.js was taken from the source code for weboas.is, I couldn't find a license so as long as nobody complains I'll keep it here.
-Will not work if it's the first thing entered because of how the input is set up, working on a fix.

 \* - Reset site list to default.